 - Free to register

-- No minimum sponsorship requirement, we would suggest a target of £100, but please raise as much as you can for Diabetes UK.
+- No minimum sponsorship requirement.
+We would suggest a target of £120, but please raise as much as you can for us.

-- You must be aged 16 or over to register and receive an online Tracker page.
-Children are welcome to join in with a parent or guardian but can’t formally register.
+- You must be aged 18 or over to register and receive an online profile page.
+Children are welcome to join, but they need a parent or guardian to register on their behalf.

 Before you get stepping, you’ll receive your welcome pack through the post.
-We’ll send them soon and they’ll include advice on increasing your steps, fundraising tips, a record card to log your steps and a sponsorship form.
+We’ll send them within two weeks of your registering, and they’ll include advice on increasing your steps, fundraising tips, a step calendar to log your steps, a progress poster and a sponsor form.

-You will also get your very own 1 Million Steps Tracker, an online page where you can log your steps and keep a running total, collect virtual badges, keep track of your fundraising and share your progress with everyone on Facebook and Twitter.
+You will also get your very own One Million Step Challenge profile page which is the online page where you will log your steps to keep a running total, collect virtual badges, collect your online fundraising and share your progress with everyone on Facebook and Twitter.

 How do I count my steps?